brimdata/super/book/src/super-sql/operators/values.md

 7
 ```

+---

-_Yield is often used to transform records_
+_Values is often used to transform records_
 ```mdtest-spq
 # spq
 values [a,b],[b,a] | collect(this)